Dark Energy Survey Year 3 Results: A 2.7% measurement of Baryon Acoustic Oscillation distance scale at redshift 0.835: Analysis

 The angular correlation function is computed after creating a uniform random sample within the mask defined in Sec.~(\ref{sec:mask}) with a size of 20 times that of the data sample in each tomographic bin.
 As pointed out in Sec. \ref{sec:mask} the mask has a pixel resolution of 4096 but includes a fractional coverage per pixel.
 We downsample the randoms according to this coverage and keep only pixels with coverage equal or larger than $80\%$.
 Given the random sample, we use the well known Landy-Szalay estimator \cite{LS1993}

-where \red{$DD$, $DR$ and $RR$ being the normalised counts of data-data, data-random and random-random pairs, with angular separation $\theta\pm\Delta\theta$, with $\Delta\theta$ being half the bin size, and all pair-counts are normalized based on the total size of each sample}.
+where \red{$DD$, $DR$ and $RR$ being the normalised counts of data-data, data-random and random-random pairs, with angular separation $\theta\pm\Delta\theta/2$, with $\Delta\theta$ being the bin size, and all pair-counts are normalized based on the total size of each sample}.
 We bin pair-counts at a bin size of 0.05 degrees but later combined these into larger bin sizes to explore the dependence of the BAO fit statistics on angular resolution or size of the covariance matrix.
+As we will see (e.g. Figure~\ref{fig:ACF-data}), the BAO feature appears at $\sim$2.5 to $\sim$3.5 degrees at the redshift range considered here and has a width of approximately 1 degree.
+Hence, any coarse-graining due to this primary binning is not expected to affect the BAO measurements.
 We compute the clustering using two different pair counting codes, TreeCorr \cite{2004MNRAS.352..338J} and CUTE \cite{cute}, performing an extensive code-comparison to ensure consistent results.
 Finding excellent agreement between codes, we use CUTE with the brute force configuration as the default clustering code for the rest of the analysis.
 After the tests in section \ref{sec:mocktest} we adopted a fiducial bin-size of $\Delta \theta = 0.2 \deg$, $\theta_{\rm min}=0.5 \deg$ and $\theta_{\rm max}=5 \deg$, which yields $N=22$ angular bins in total.\\